Malacca: Sultanate of Malacca

-In 1403, the first official Chinese trade envoy led by Admiral Yin Qing arrived in Malacca.
-Later, Parameśwara was escorted by Zheng He and other envoys in his successful visits.
-Malacca's relationships with Ming China granted it protection from attacks by Siam and Majapahit.
-Malacca officially submitted to Ming China as a protectorate.
-This encouraged the development of Malacca into a major trade settlement on the trade route between China and India, Middle East, Africa and Europe.
+In 1403, the first official Chinese trade envoy, led by Admiral Yin Qing, arrived in Malacca.
+Later, Parameswara was escorted by Zheng He and other envoys in his successful visits.
+Malacca's relationship with Ming China granted it protection from attacks by Siam and Majapahit, and the settlement officially submitted to Ming China as a protectorate.
+This encouraged the development of Malacca into a major center on the trade route between China and India, the Middle East, Africa, and Europe.

-In Malacca during the early 15th century, Ming China actively sought to develop a commercial hub and a base of operation for their treasure voyages into the Indian Ocean.
-Malacca had been a relatively insignificant region, not even qualifying as a polity prior to the voyages according to both Ma Huan and Fei Xin, and was a vassal region of Siam.
-In 1405, the Ming court dispatched Admiral Zheng He with a stone tablet enfeoffing the Western Mountain of Malacca as well as an imperial order elevating the status of the port to a country.
+During the early 15th century, Ming China actively sought to build in Malacca a commercial hub and a base of operations for their treasure voyages into the Indian Ocean.
+Malacca had been a relatively insignificant region, not even qualifying as a polity prior to the voyages, according to both Ma Huan and Fei Xin, and it was a vassal region of Siam.
+In 1405, the Ming court dispatched Admiral Zheng He with a stone tablet enfeoffing the Western Mountain of Malacca, as well as an imperial order elevating the status of the port to a country.
 The Chinese also established a government depot (官廠) as a fortified cantonment for their soldiers.
-Ma Huan reported that Siam did not dare to invade Malacca thereafter.
+Ma Huan reported that Siam did not dare invade Malacca thereafter.
 The rulers of Malacca, such as Parameswara in 1411, would pay tribute to the Chinese emperor in person.
-In 1431, when a Malaccan representative complained that Siam was obstructing tribute missions to the Ming court, the Xuande Emperor dispatched Zheng He carrying a threatening message for the Siamese king saying "You, king should respect my orders, develop good relations with your neighbours, examine and instruct your subordinates and not act recklessly or aggressively."
-The early kings of Malacca—Parameswara, Megat Iskandar Shah, and Sri Maharaja—understood that they could gain Ming China's protection through skilful diplomacy and thereby could establish a strong foundation to their kingdom against Siam and other potential enemies.
-Chinese involvement was crucial for Malacca to grow into a key alternative to other important and established ports.
+In 1431, when a Malaccan representative complained that Siam was obstructing tribute missions to the Ming court, the Xuande Emperor dispatched Zheng He, carrying a threatening message for the Siamese king, saying, "You, king should respect my orders, develop good relations with your neighbours, examine and instruct your subordinates and not act recklessly or aggressively".
+The early kings of Malacca—Parameswara, Megat Iskandar Shah, and Sri Maharaja—understood that they could gain Ming China's protection through skilful diplomacy and thereby establish a strong foundation for their kingdom against Siam and other potential enemies.
+Chinese involvement was thus crucial for Malacca to grow into a key alternative to other important and established ports.